AMID Logo E-BAY Logo

 KEEP IN MIND! | Shipping by CountryWatch a Movie

-Shipping Cargo from the USA Using the Online Freight Calculator
+International Shipping from the USA Using the Online Freight Calculator

-LCL Sea freight service is a low-cost solution for shipping goods overseas in boxes, crates, and pallets from the USA.
+LCL freight service is a cost-effective solution for shipping overseas goods in boxes, crates, and pallets.

 • As an EXPERIENCED EXPORTER, you know that global cargo transportation procedures are generally the same regardless of your chosen international shipping company.
 This guide offers step-by-step instructions for managing LCL freight using our online calculator.

-• If you are NEW TO INTERNATIONAL CARGO TRANSPORTATION BY SEA, you should read through this page regardless of what company you use for your international cargo delivery.
+• If you are NEW TO GLOBAL CARGO TRANSPORTATION BY SEA, you should read through this page regardless of what company you use.

 Why should you use the online freight calculator?

-Our website streamlines international conveyance from the USA, specializing in LCL (Less than Container Load) freight.
-LCL is a low-cost solution for shipping goods internationally that don't require a full 20—or 40-foot container.
+Our website streamlines global cargo transportation from the U.S., specializing in LCL (Less than Container Load) freight.
+LCL is a low-cost international shipping solution for loads that don't require a full 20—or 40-foot container.

 Key Features: